-The City of Ankeny Municipal Utilities Department is conducting a community survey regarding storm sewers and sanitary sewers.
-All Ankeny residents and property owners are encouraged to fill out the survey.
+The City of Ankeny Municipal Utilities Department conducted a community survey regarding storm sewers and sanitary sewers.
+This survey closed on April 30, 2019.

 During the evening of June 30, 2018, portions of central Iowa experienced a historic amount of precipitation in a short period of time.
 Up to 10 inches of rainfall fell in some areas of Ankeny.
 Many residents and businesses experienced damage to their property due to surface water flooding and/or basement back-ups.